Instructor Training MHFA - Mental Health First Aid

 Are you interested in becoming an instructor in Mental Health First Aid in Sweden?
 This course gives you the power to organize and provide their own first aid for mental health.
 As a First Aid instructor , you will learn how to recognize and intervene in case of crisis , receives information and how to acknowledge and encourage to seek appropriate psychiatric help.

 Knowledge of first aid in acute injury and in cardiopulmonary resuscitation has helped people generally know a lot about physical diseases and ailments, and uses these skills to save lives.
 The level of knowledge is low when it comes to mental illnesses and contributes to the judgmental and disparaging attitude towards mental illness that often occur.
-Common stereotypes is that people with mental illness are dangerous , crazy and unpredictable and that there are adequate treatment for mental health problems at the moment.
-Therefore , it happens to avoid attention when someone has mental problems or avoid seeking help for their own.
+Common stereotypes is that people with mental illness are dangerous, crazy and unpredictable and that there are adequate treatment for mental health problems at the moment.
 Incomprehension often prevent the victim from seeking help in time and to seek the right kind of help.

 Mental Health First Aid was developed in Australia and is a training program intended for the general public.
-It has been adapted into Swedish where it is called 'Första hjälpen till psykisk hälsa' .
-The idea behind the training program is similar to physical first aid training: To provide the student with the knowledge that allows him to step in and provide first aid until the person receives professional help .
+It has been adapted into Swedish where it is called 'Första hjälpen till psykisk hälsa'.
+The idea behind the training program is similar to physical first aid training: To provide the student with the knowledge that allows him or her to step in and provide first aid until the person receives professional help.
 The intention is also to spread awareness about mental health and mental illness in order to reduce prejudice and stigmatization.

 - The training provides an overview of the occurrence of various forms of mental illness in Sweden, providing detailed knowledge of the signs and symptoms of various mental disorders , particularly depression, suicidal proximity, psychotic disorders and anxiety disorders and the treatment available.